Youth Leadership Program 2022

 Who is eligible to apply?

 ASI 2022 will fully fund at least five youth from each Atlantic province to participate in the Youth Leadership Program.
 Exceptions to the age limit may be made for young people who fit all other criteria.
 Youth organizations are encouraged to provide mentorship and support to nominated youth from the application through to conference participation to foster their successful engagement in the policy experience.
-Applications will be received until June 15, 2022 at 11:59pm AST.
+Applications are now closed.

 - To enhance our understanding of the importance of connections – with family, community, place, and nature – for the mental health of infants, children, youth and societal well-being;